awsdocs/amazon-glacier-developer-guide/doc_source/tagging-vaults.md

 **To remove a tag from a vault**

-1. Open the Amazon Glacier console, and then choose a region from the region selector\.
+1. Open the Glacier console, and then choose a region from the region selector\.

-1. On the **Amazon Glacier Vaults** page, choose a vault\.
+1. On the **Amazon S3 Glacier Vaults** page, choose a vault\.

 1. Choose the **Tags** tab, and then choose the **x** at the end of the row that describes the tag you want to delete\.

 1. Choose **Delete**\.

-## Tagging Vaults Using the Amazon Glacier API<a name="tagging-api"></a>
+## Tagging Vaults Using the Amazon S3 Glacier API<a name="tagging-api"></a>

-You can add, list, and remove tags using the Amazon Glacier API\.
+You can add, list, and remove tags using the Glacier API\.
 For examples, see the following documentation:

  [Add Tags To Vault \(POST tags add\)](api-AddTagsToVault.md)
 Adds or updates tags for the specified vault\.